 … encounter the business after the purchase?

 Mapping the customer journey goes hand-in-hand with putting yourself in the customer’s shoes.
-While customer journey maps are essential tools, especially because they outline touchpoints consumers experience from pre-sale to post-sale interactions, customer experience maps go even further by analyzing the entire customer experience with a brand.
-Customer journey maps are more linear than customer experience maps, since CX maps analyze behavior and interactions across touchpoints and channels and help marketers see the path that various target customers take when interacting with your brand.
+While customer journey maps are essential tools, mainly because they outline touchpoints consumers experience from pre-sale to post-sale interactions, customer experience maps go even further by analyzing the entire customer experience with a brand.
+Customer journey maps are more linear than customer experience maps since CX maps analyze behavior and interactions across touchpoints and channels and help marketers see the path various target customers take when interacting with your brand.
 CX maps organize each potential interaction consumers have with brands throughout the entire journey and take into account human behavior in context.

-- When to use customer experience maps – Customer experience maps are better suited to uncovering why customers don’t have the best experience possible.
+• When to use customer experience maps – Customer experience maps are better suited to uncovering why customers don’t have the best experience possible.
 These maps give you a better visualization of the entire customer journey.
 Customer experience maps also lend themselves better to mapping the omnichannel experience and understanding interactions across channels.

-- Products – This category is fairly open-ended.
+• Products – This category is fairly open-ended.
 Your products may include hardware, software, services, and your website if it is central to all aspects of your business.
 In cases where your website is a marketing tool, classify it as a message.

-- Interactions – Richardson encourages you to put touchpoints that involve two-way interactions in this category.
+• Interactions – Richardson encourages you to put touchpoints that involve two-way interactions in this category.
 They may be in-person, on the phone, or virtual.

 An Advanced CDP to Identify Customer Touchpoints